GastonMGrecco/microfrontend-create/README.md

 # microfrontend-create

 ## Description
 This is a microfrontend project builder.
 You can create a 'container' or 'child' microfrontend.
-You will also be able to decide under which development environment to work, be it 'React', 'Vue', 'Angular' or 'Manila.js'
+You will also be able to decide under which development environment to work, be it 'React', 'Vue', 'Angular' or 'Vanillajs (coming soon Svelte)'

 ![](https://avatars.githubusercontent.com/u/61727377?s=280&v=4)
+### From @1.4.0 version

+Since version @1.4.0 you can create a simple microfrontend without big problems, but I am working to make this a great generator (be patient).

 #### Node.js
 Required 16.14.2 version or higher